 The Need for Conservation

 The Mandapam had succumbed to the ravages of time.
 Seepage and termite infestation had left their mark, leading to decayed pillars, beams, rafters, and a deteriorated ceiling over time.
 The structure had lost its original finial, and timber elements had fallen into disrepair due to cracks and fungal rot.
 On initial inspection, the outer beams and pillars were temporarily supported by scaffolding and steel tie-rods.
-Recognizing the urgency to preserve this architectural marvel, the temple management committee joined hands with ARPO (Archival & Research Project) and Team Ezha (conservation architects),to launch a restoration project.
-Contributions from Mr Vivek Sahni, chairman of Kama Ayurveda and the local community through crowdfunding paved the way for the conservation process.
+There was an urgency to preserve the Mandapam.

 The restoration of the Mandapam embraced a meticulous approach rooted in ancient Indian treatises of Vastushastra.
 Combining Jirnoddhaarana (restoration) and Punarudharana (regeneration) principles, the project sought to preserve the original stone and laterite elements while reconstructing severely damaged timber members using authentic materials.
 The restoration process involved removing cement additions, repairing broken roof tiles, addressing leakage issues, while maintaining the structural and material integrity.